 We receive and process samples from a wide range of paediatric and adult tumours.Tumour tissue may be referred at diagnosis, for monitoring, at disease progression or at relapse.

 The department offers karyotype analysis from fresh samples only.

-Please see our reporting timetable.
+Please see our Target Reporting Times.

 Limitations of tests

 The success and accuracy of FISH studies on paraffin embedded tissue slides depends on the tumour load within the tissue on the slides and the amount of tissue itself.
 Generally at least 100 good quality interphase cells are analysed.
 A slide with a very small amount of tissue may therefore not be sufficient to obtain a full result.
 If the tumour load is low, the neoplastic clone may not be represented within the cells analysed.
 If the tissue has been damaged or crushed during the preservation process this may also compromise the result.

 In addition please see our malignancy samples limitations below:

 Fixed material from all solid tumour, lymph node, cerebrospinal fluid referrals is stored after reporting for 10 years for possible future testing.
 Paraffin embedded tissue slides (after FISH testing) are stored for 2 years.
 Any spare/unused paraffin embedded tissue slides are kept for 4 months from receipt and are either returned to the referring centre or discarded, depending on the request of the centre.
 All H+E slides are returned to the referring centres usually 4 months after receipt.

 Page last updated 30/09/2021 by MC.
 Please note that if printed, the information is only valid on the day of printing.